tapjs/tapjs/docs/parallel/index.md

 In both cases, you set a number of `jobs` that you want to allow it to run in parallel, and then any buffered tests are run in a pool which will execute that many test functions in parallel.

-(The default `jobs` value is 1, which means that nothing is parallel by default.)
+The default `jobs` value
+for the command line runner is equal to the number of CPUs on your system, so it's as parallel as makes sense.
+Within a single test file, the default `jobs` value is `1`, because you rarely want to run the functions within a given suite in parallel.

 ## Parallel tests from the CLI

 This is the simplest way to run parallel tests.
 Just add `--jobs=<n>` to your test command (or `-j<n>` if you prefer shorthands).

-You'll note that if you do this, it seems like the output from each test file happens "all at once", when the test completes.
+In some reporters, it may seem like the output from each test file happens "all at once", when the test completes.
 That's because parallel tests are always buffered, so the command-line harness doesn't parse their output until they're fully complete.
 (Since many of them may be running at once, it would be very confusing otherwise.)

 ### Enabling/Disabling Parallelism in the test runner